mimischly7/mimischly7.github.io/README.md

  - [ ] Write explanation of how the website works and should be maintained in case of drought.

  - [ ] Fix `Blog.js` to have date, desc, ... instead of comments.

+ - [ ] fix styles like the button to explore more in project boxes or the awkward shading in experience boxes

+ - [ ] Comment and minimize css and understand it.

+ - [ ] Update index.json regarding blog posts